-Chart Diagram Browser window Toolbar : New Diagram icon > Strategic Modeling > Flow Chart Browser window context menu Add Diagram > Strategic Modeling > Flow Chart Usage of the Flow Chart Diagram The Flow Chart Diagram can be used for visualizing, analyzing and communicating about the steps and outcomes in workflows, processes and computer algorithms.
-Flow Chart Diagrams can have nested
+Chart Chart Diagram Browser window Toolbar : New Diagram icon > Strategic Modeling > Flow Chart Browser window context menu Add Diagram > Strategic Modeling > Flow Chart Usage of the Flow Chart Diagram The Flow Chart Diagram can be used for visualizing, analyzing and communicating about the steps and outcomes in workflows, processes and computer algorithms.
+Options for the Flow Chart Diagram Flow Chart Diagrams can have nested Activities allowing hierarchies to be defined.
+Responsible parties can be defined by the use of swim lanes.